henryoier/leetcode/Leetcode Log.md

 156_BinaryTreeUpsideDown 1Y
 Return the root of the left subtree, and then find until right end and then insert root.

-130_SurroundedRegions  2Y
-DFS, find all illegal regions rather than legal

 134_GasStation 2Y
 Find the beginnings of non-negative serires, and check if it can cover the whole circle.